Dylann Roof tells jury: 'There is nothing wrong with me psychologically'

 He said that was his motivation for mounting his own defense in the penalty phase of his trial.

-"I chose to represent myself to prevent my lawyers from presenting mental health evaluation," Roof, 22, told the federal jury that convicted him last month and now is considering whether to send him to death row.
+"I chose to represent myself to prevent my lawyers from presenting mental health evaluation," 22-year-old Roof told the federal jury that convicted him last month and now is considering whether to send him to death row.
 "That's true, but it isn't because I have a mental illness that I don't want you to know about.
 It isn't because I'm trying to keep a secret."

 Related: Opinion: Why Dylann Roof Has a Right to the Death Penalty